 All users must sign in before being presented with the home screen allowing access to Control Panel applications.
-Prior to signing in, the user may select a sign in method, sign in, or get help on various printer functions.
+Prior to signing in, the TOE can be configured to display a Welcome message on which the user must press "OK" before the user can access the sign in screen.
+At the sign in screen, the user may get help on various printer functions or select a sign in method prior to signing in.
+The sign in method selections are: